 But video editing presents a much more complex issue.
-Decisions made about video production are often done with a few faces around one screen, discussing the best way to progress.
+Decisions made about camera gear and video production are often done with a few faces around one screen, discussing the best way to progress.
 When you don’t have those voices and teammates around you, projects can prove much more difficult to complete to a high standard.

 Thankfully, software exists that allows you and your teammates to work remotely to get your projects finished.
 But just because there are ways of collaborating on video editing doesn’t make the process itself any easier.
 In many ways, these software programs are similar to Dialpad, linking people in remote locations to something they can work on in real time.

 If you’re looking for a better video editing process in this remote work era, stress no more — we’ll be sharing eight tips to ensure your collaborative operation runs as smoothly as possible.